 The School’s Advisory Board was also asked to assess the change and to gather feedback from current students from an industry and community point of view.
 The School’s Student Advisory Board was similarly asked to assess the change and to provide feedback from current students.
 Input from alumni was sought and received.
 Every effort was made to inform and consult any constituents with an interest in the impact of the change.

 What opportunities does a named school bring to students, alumni, faculty and staff?

 The new name will open the door to numerous opportunities for the School.
 A named School is an opportunity for a major donor to transform the school — from the bricks and mortar of the building to the intellectual work and services.
 It is also an opportunity for growth that sets the school apart.
 This defining moment in the School’s history will serve as a catalyst for others to become excited about our programs and will lead to more philanthropic opportunities within the School, including maintaining and providing students with state-of-the-art equipment and endowment funds for scholarships and international fellowships.

 For students, this means access to the best learning experience possible executed with advanced tools for learning.
 Additionally, the School can attract and retain the most talented faculty and can provide top-of-the-line professional and development for students and alumni.

 We have a new name.
 Now what?
 What’s next?

-The school will continue to be on the vanguard of modern communication, which involves social media, MOOCs (Massive Open Online Courses), community service, award-winning creativity, professional journalism and effective public relations as well as cutting-edge scholarly research and proactive global outreach.
+The School will continue to be on the vanguard of modern communication, which involves social media, online education, community service, award-winning creativity, professional journalism and effective public relations, as well as cutting-edge scholarly research and proactive global outreach.
 We are preparing and creating the future at the same time.